AAA Remodeling can help you make the right decisions on your bathroom remodel.

 Remodeling your bathroom to be accessible for a person that has a disability can seem like a daunting task.
 There are several decisions you will have to make depending on the mobility and physical needs of the person.
 Fortunately, there are many options to choose from.

 Space that Fits a Wheelchair

 Remodeling a bathroom to fit a wheelchair can be a bigger job.
 There are regulations that have to be met to accommodate a wheelchair.
-For instance, there has to be 60 inches of floor space so that the wheelchair can turn around.
+For instance, there needs to be 60 inches of floor space so that the wheelchair can turn around.
 In addition, the counters, grab bars and toilet all need to be low enough for the person to be able to use and reach.
-It also need to be bright enough for the person to see, therefore avoiding accidents.
+It also needs to be bright enough for the person to see, therefore avoiding accidents.
 All features should be designed for easy use.

 Toilet and Bathtub Accessible

 There are special types of toilets and bathtubs available to those with disabilities.
 There are showers and bathtubs that do not have an edge, so a person does not have to lift their legs over a ledge to get in.
 Some have built-in seats so that the person can sit while bathing.
 They also have shower heads that are easily accessed.